-Is Surfside Inn and Suites still an on-site hotel?
+Is Surfside Inn and Suites like the other Universal Orlando hotels?

-Given that Endless Summer Resort – Surfside Inn and Suites will be sitting on its own little chunk of land out on Universal Boulevard, one is inclined to ask: is the new value hotel actually on-site?
+Given that Endless Summer Resort – Surfside Inn and Suites will be sitting on its own little chunk of land out on Universal Boulevard, one is inclined to ask: one is inclined to ask: is the new value venue technically still a Universal Orlando Resort hotel?
 In a word, yes.

 Surfside will still offer the same level of theming and service that can be found at the other six Universal properties, along with – more importantly – most of the same bevy of benefits, such as Early Park Admission, resort-wide charging privileges, and package deliveries to your room.
-And as far as the distance from the parks and CityWalk goes, it actually is extremely comparable to that of Cabana Bay, with the only difference being what is on the land that lies between the hotels and CityWalk’s transportation area.
+And as far as the distance from the parks and CityWalk goes, it actually is extremely comparable to that of Cabana Bay (less than five minutes, according to Universal itself), with the only difference being what is on the land that lies between the hotels and CityWalk’s transportation area.
 Yes, this, in turn, will affect the walk from the new resort to Universal proper, but, then again, we don’t expect a number of guests to make that attempt in the first place – after all, most don’t walk from Cabana, and the company laid out a nice pathway for that very purpose.